 - Environmental analysis: Technological, governmental, economic, cultural, demographic, scenarios, information-need areas Goal: To identify external opportunities, threats, trends, and strategic uncertainties

 The SWOT Matrix helps visualize the analysis.
-Also, when executing this analysis it is important to understand how these element work together.
-When an organization matched internal strengths to external opportunities, it creates core competencies in meeting the needs of its customers.
+Also, when executing this analysis it is important to understand how these elements work together.
+When an organization matches internal strengths to external opportunities, it creates core competencies in meeting the needs of its customers.
 In addition, an organization should act to convert internal weaknesses into strengths and external threats into opportunities.